sjsu-library/unionist/_template/obj79.md

 volume: '1'
 issue: '6'
-transcription: THE SENSES FALLIBLE WITNESSES.—When we bathe in the sea, or in a cold bath, weare accustomed to consider the water as colder than the air, and the air colderthan the clothes which surround us.
-Now all these objects are, in fact, the sametemperature.
-A thermometer surrounded by the cloth of our coast or suspended inthe atmosphere, or immersed in the sea, will stand at the same temperature.
-Alinen shirt, when first put on, will feel colder than a cotton one, and aflannel shirt will actually feel warm; yet all these have the same temperature.The sheets of the bed feel cold, and the blankets warm; the blankets and sheets,however, are equally warm.
-A still, calm atmosphere in summer, feels warm, butif a wind arises the same atmosphere feels cool.
-Now, a thermometer suspendedunder shelter, and in a calm place, will indicate exactly the same temperatureas a thermometer on which the wind blows.
+transcription: THE SENSES FALLIBLE WITNESSES.—When we bathe in the sea, or in a cold bath, we<br>are accustomed to consider the water as colder than the air, and the air colder<br>than the clothes which surround us.
+Now all these objects are, in fact, the same<br>temperature.
+A thermometer surrounded by the cloth of our coast or suspended in<br>the atmosphere, or immersed in the sea, will stand at the same temperature.
+A<br>linen shirt, when first put on, will feel colder than a cotton one, and a<br>flannel shirt will actually feel warm; yet all these have the same temperature.<br>The sheets of the bed feel cold, and the blankets warm; the blankets and sheets,<br>however, are equally warm.
+A still, calm atmosphere in summer, feels warm, but<br>if a wind arises the same atmosphere feels cool.
+Now, a thermometer suspended<br>under shelter, and in a calm place, will indicate exactly the same temperature<br>as a thermometer on which the wind blows.
 Scholarly Notes:
 Commentary:
 order: '078'